NilArj/to-do/README.md

 ## Features
-+ Add new tasks
-+ Mark tasks as completed
-+ Delete tasks
-+ Responsive design for desktop and mobile screens
++ View current weather conditions for a specified location

 ## Technologies Used
 + HTML
 + CSS
 + JavaScript
++ Weather API

 ## Usage
-+ Add a new task by entering a task and clicking the "Add" button
-+ Mark a task as completed by clicking the checkbox next to the task
-+ Delete a task by clicking the "trash" button next to the task
++ Enter a city or country in the input fields and click the "Get Weather" button to view the current weather conditions for the specified location

 ## Credits
-+ [Ionicos](https://ionic.io/ionicons/) for the icons used in the services section
 + [Google Fonts](https://fonts.google.com/) for the font used in the website
++ [OpenWeatherMap](https://openweathermap.org/api) for the weather API